Bonus abuse in iGaming: the hidden costs operators ignore

 The hidden costs operators underestimate

-Some brands pass off bonus abuse as ‘the cost of doing business’, without realising how dangerous this truly is, however the damage goes way beyond the headline number on your promo budget.
+Some operators treat bonus abuse as ‘the cost of doing business’, without realising how dangerous this truly is.
+That reasoning tends to survive only until someone runs the numbers.

 Direct financial drain